phy504-sbu/homework5/README.md

 2. a.
 Initialize a string with `"may the force be with you"` (note: all lowercase).

       Now loop over the characters in the string using an **iterator** (e.g. `.begin()` and `.end()`).
-Your goal is to capitalize each word.
+Your goal is to capitalize the first letter of each word.
 The first character clearly needs to be capitalized.
 Then in each iteration, check if the current character is a space, and if so, set a flag such that in the next iteration you capitalize that character.

       You can use the method ``std::toupper()`` to convert a single